DataFire/Integrations/integrations/generated/google_appengine/README.md

 * LocationMetadata `object`: Metadata for the given google.cloud.location.Location.
   * flexibleEnvironmentAvailable `boolean`: App Engine flexible environment is available in the given location.@OutputOnly
   * standardEnvironmentAvailable `boolean`: App Engine standard environment is available in the given location.@OutputOnly

+### ManagedCertificate
+* ManagedCertificate `object`: A certificate managed by App Engine.
+  * lastRenewalTime `string`: Time at which the certificate was last renewed.
+The renewal process is fully managed.
+Certificate renewal will automatically occur before the certificate expires.
+Renewal errors can be tracked via ManagementStatus.@OutputOnly
+  * status `string` (values: MANAGEMENT_STATUS_UNSPECIFIED, OK, PENDING, FAILED_RETRYING_NOT_VISIBLE, FAILED_PERMANENT, FAILED_RETRYING_CAA_FORBIDDEN, FAILED_RETRYING_CAA_CHECKING): Status of certificate management.
+Refers to the most recent certificate acquisition or renewal attempt.@OutputOnly

 ### ManualScaling
 * ManualScaling `object`: A service with manual scaling runs continuously, allowing you to perform complex initialization and rely on the state of its memory over time.